Do you know where the Department for Education has sent your child’s sensitive school records?

 The Department for Education must:

-- Stop giving out identifiable data to commercial third parties and press without consent
+- Stop giving out identifiable data to commercial third parties even after the new safe settings, without consent

 - Start telling pupils and parents what it does with their identifiable data